jalajdixit/polynomial-linked-lists/README.md

 # polynomial-linked-lists

+# To run this code into your system download all the files & use "make" command to generate executable file

  Adding 2 Polynomial Equation using Single Linked List Store the polynomial in form of power & coefficients Using Single Linked List